BBQKaste/Projects/README.md

 # Projects
-All my projects and stupid things
+All my projects and stupid things/n
 All code here is made on a whim just to develop my understanding of Python or HTML